wclr/grunt-steal-cache-bust/README.md

                 src: 'index.html',
                 dest: 'temp/index.html'
             },
-            removeNotUsedAssets: true //will remove hashed assets that was not used anywhere }
+            removeNotUsedAssets: true //will remove hashed assets that were not used anywhere }
     }
 });